Spring Season in Keukenhof, Season of marvelous Tulips Collection

 Unluckily since we visited a little late in the month the farmers already cut off the tulips for their the next cycle of bulbs created.

-After visiting the Mill on the other corner, there’s a small building with a collection of orchids exhibition.
+After visiting the Mill on the other corner, there’s a small building with orchids exhibition.
 Wide range of rare colorful orchids decorated and designed by specialists.

 They usually call it the orchid show which stated in the map. there were also some mannequins wearing special clothes with orchid design on it. it was very interesting to see cause it’s not typical today.